Browser Automation Use Case

 await browser.close();

 PlaywrightSet proxy in chromium.launch({ proxy: { server, username, password } }) — same pattern for Firefox and WebKit.
+For Cloudflare Turnstile targets, replace stock Playwright with Patchright (drop-in fork) which patches JA4 TLS fingerprints and CDP detection at the binary level.

 PuppeteerUse --proxy-server launch args plus page.authenticate() for residential proxy auth.